Live from Lockdown: Reimagining Guerra de los Mundos

 A New Medium, a New Monster

 Adapting the show for television meant rethinking everything.
-We designed a full 360º set that cameras could move through, rather than simply filming a traditional stage.
-The cast doubled in size—13 actors playing over 27 characters—and every scene had to be reblocked to work for the lens, not a live audience.
-All sound effects were recreated live, in real time, on set—just as they were in the original 1938 broadcast.
-It was a complete reinvention of the piece, built from the ground up for a new medium.
+We built an immersive 360º set that cameras could move through - this wasn’t just filming a stage play.
+The cast doubled in size, with 13 actors playing over 27 roles, and every scene had to be reblocked to work for the lens instead of a live audience.

 Our cast rehearsing.